 DURING THE PROCEDURE:

 Your presence may help your child during the procedure, especially if the procedure allows you to maintain physical contact.
-If the procedure is performed at the hospital or your health care provider's office, you may be given the opportunity to be present.
-If you are not sure whether you are allowed to be present, ask.
+If the procedure is performed at the hospital or at your child's health care provider's office, you may be able to be there.
+If you are not sure, ask if you can be there.

-If you think you may become ill or anxious, consider keeping your distance but remaining in your child's line of vision.
-If you are not able to be present, leaving a familiar object with your child may be comforting.
+If you think you may become ill or anxious, consider keeping your distance, but stay were your child can see you.
+If you cannot be present, leave a familiar object with your child for comfort.

 Avoid showing your anxiety.
 This will only make your child feel more upset.
-Research has suggested that children are more cooperative if their parents have taken measures (such as anxiety reducing acupuncture) to reduce their own anxiety.If you are feeling stressed and anxious, consider asking friends and family members for help.
+Research suggests that children are more cooperative if their parents take measures (such as acupuncture) to reduce their own anxiety.If you are feeling stressed and anxious, consider asking friends and family members for help.
 They can provide child care for other siblings or meals for the family so you can focus on supporting your child.